 We believe that Mathematics should be an enjoyable subject, taught with the individual’s needs in mind

-At Queensbridge we aim to begin introducing all operations and calculations with concrete objects such as cubes, dienes and numicon.
-We then move onto visual drawings and representations such as the bar model before moving onto the abstract number sentence.
+We aim to begin introducing all operations and concepts with concrete objects such as cubes, dienes and numicon.
+We then move onto visual drawings and representations such as the bar model before moving onto the abstract number sentence/formal calculation.

 Ofsted November 2019

 Teachers help pupils build the basic mathematical knowledge and skills that they need.
 They encourage pupils to explain their answers and how they have solved mathematical problems.
 If pupils begin to struggle, teachers help them to catch up quickly.
 This includes the use of additional support, including specialist teachers.
 Such strategies help the pupils to achieve well.